-"You're not really talking about one specific language, like for example for the Hispanic market, accents might change but it's still Spanish," Huang said.
+"You're not really talking about one specific language — like, for example, for the Hispanic market, accents might change but it's still Spanish," Huang said.

-That's why ad campaigns hone in on Asian-Americans with the largest U.S. populations, says Jane Nakagawa, a senior vice president at InterTrend.
+That's why ad campaigns home in on Asian-Americans with the largest U.S. populations, says Jane Nakagawa, a senior vice president at InterTrend.
 The industry uses a strategy it calls "CKV" — "kind of our shortened version of Chinese, Korean and Vietnamese," she said.

 You never see his face when he speaks.
-The ad ran with different Chinese, Korean and Vietnamese voiceovers.
+The ad ran with different Chinese, Korean and Vietnamese voice-overs.

 "When a client is targeting multiple Asian segments, let's say Chinese, Korean, Vietnamese, they won't necessarily have the budget to do a custom campaign from the ground up for Chinese, for Vietnamese, for Korean," she says.

-That's especially true since marketers tend to include both Mandarin and Cantonese in the Chinese category.
+That's especially true because marketers tend to include both Mandarin and Cantonese in the Chinese category.
 So that makes four languages to stretch a campaign budget over.
 That often demands making use of a common theme.
 It's probably no surprise to hear that education, achievement and family tend to come up as selling points when trying to reach across various Asian American communities.

 A recent campaign for Wal-Mart showed multiple generations of Chinese and Vietnamese families hopping into the minivan to shop.
 Song said for that particular campaign, her firm's research indicated that CKV was not the way to go.
 Korean-Americans were not included.
-Research showed they preferred fancier brand names than those on Wal-Mart's shelves.
+Research showed they prefer fancier brand names than those on Wal-Mart's shelves.